itsermo/teensy_loader_cli/README.md

 http://www.pjrc.com/teensy/loader_cli.html

-This version has CMake support and builds on Visual Studio/Windows platforms with no need for mingw.

 The command line version is provided as source code for most platforms.
 To compile, you must have gcc or visual studio installed.

+* Note: * This version uses CMake to generate projects, and builds on Visual Studio/Windows platforms with no need for mingw.
+In order to support Visual Studio, we have added some POSIX compatibility code (`getopt.h` and `unistd.h`) in the folder `unistd-win32`.

 ## Compiling From Source (Windows & Visual Studio)